korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 for customizing templates.
 You could start with one of the _toString_ templates as a basis.

-Don't forget about the **StringJoiner** class, that lets you define a delimiter, as well as a prefix and suffix.
+Remember about the **StringJoiner** class, that lets you define a delimiter, as well as a prefix and suffix.
-Start out by testing 2 or 3 students in your data set.
+Start out by testing two or three students in your data set.
 </div>

 ## [h.
 Directory and File Manipulations]()